ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Introduction

-In summary, this work makes two key contributions. \textbf{First}, we introduce \textbf{CCGE}, a contact coverage-guided exploration reward that explicitly models and encourages diverse hand–object contact patterns across task regions. \textbf{Second}, through extensive quantitative and qualitative experiments both in simulation and the real world, we demonstrate that CCGE significantly improves training efficiency and final success rates across a wide range of dexterous manipulation tasks.
-More broadly, CCGE serves as a principled reward exploration for general-purpose dexterous manipulation, providing a general and task-agnostic exploration signal without reliance on handcrafted heuristics or task-specific priors.
-By guiding robots to systematically discover diverse and meaningful contact patterns, CCGE enables efficient learning of interaction strategies that underpin a wide range of manipulation tasks.
-Our implementation and code will be made publicly available.
+In summary, this work makes two key contributions. \textbf{First}, we introduce ContactExplorer, a contact coverage-guided exploration reward that explicitly models and encourages diverse hand--object contact patterns across task regions. \textbf{Second}, through extensive quantitative and qualitative experiments both in simulation and the real world, we demonstrate that ContactExplorer significantly improves training efficiency and final success rates across a wide range of dexterous manipulation tasks.
+More broadly, ContactExplorer serves as a principled reward exploration for general-purpose dexterous manipulation, providing a general and task-agnostic exploration signal without reliance on handcrafted heuristics or task-specific priors.
+By guiding robots to systematically discover diverse and meaningful contact patterns, ContactExplorer enables efficient learning of interaction strategies that underpin a wide range of manipulation tasks.
+Further details are available on the project page: \href{https://contact-explorer-anonymous.github.io/}{\ttfamily https://contact-explorer-anonymous.github.io}